direct to content

 Status

 The ship was left to the ocean.
-Salvors removed her top section and left the hull, which has now became a popular dive site.
+Salvors removed her top section and left the hull, which became a popular dive site.

-On the 21 January of 2022 the shipwreck was submerged onto the beach after 44 years under water.
+On the 21 January of 2022, the shipwreck re-emerged from the sea after 44 years under water.
 This was due to a mid latitude cyclone which caused large swells washing the ship onto land.

 New in MaSS